Kamran0153/Impact-of-Data-Freshness-in-Learning/README.md

 <p float="left">
   <img src="/RoboticExperimentModel.png" width="400"></p>

-As illustrated in a [Youtube
-video](https://www.youtube.com/watch?v=_z4FHuu3-ag), the leader robot sends its state (joint angles) Xt to the follower robot through a channel.
+As illustrated in a [Youtube video](https://www.youtube.com/watch?v=_z4FHuu3-ag), the leader robot sends its state (joint angles) $X_t# to the follower robot through a channel.
 One packet for updating the leader robot’s state is sent periodically to the follower robot every 20 time-slots.
 The transmission time of each updating packet is 20 time-slots.
 The follower robot moves towards the leader’s most recent state and locally controls its robotic fingers to grab an object.
-We constructed a robot simulation

 (a) CSI Prediction Task: